y0ungpr0digy/module-21/README.md

 What variable(s) should be removed from the input data because they are neither targets nor features?
-Compiling, Training, and Evaluating the Model
+-----Both 'EIN' and 'NAME' columns were dropped/removed, because they were neither targets nor features for the dataset.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?